The Maldives is a country that’s actually an archipelago made up of 1,192 coral islands grouped into 26 coral atolls right in the Indian Ocean.

 The restriction of guns and harmful weapons has definitely contributed to making this place relatively safe, but if you do end up in a dangerous situation, keep in mind that you can absolutely trust the police here.

-- Visas - You don't need a visa to enter Maldives, and a thirty day free visa is issued on arrival for all nationalities.
+- Visas - You don't need a visa to enter the Maldives, and a thirty-day free visa is issued on arrival for all nationalities.
 Make sure your passport is valid at least six months from your departure and if you are not sure about your visa status, contact your local Maldivian embassy for further information.